dogrock2/cam_app/README.md

 #### Info?
 *If interested in running this app and have any questions: dogrock2lnx@gmail.com* You will need a gmail account, a twilio account, your email password will need to go in an environment variable.
 For hardware you will need a camera and a specific type of RFID card reader with some key fobs.
+A simple UI will make setup easy.
+Default password is password.
+Enjoy!